dot-file/age-edit/README.md

   -e, --editor string     command to use for editing the encrypted file -r, --read-only         discard all changes
-  -t, --temp-dir string   temporary directory prefix (default "/dev/shm/") -v, --version           report the program version and exit -w, --warn int          warn if the editor exits after less than a number seconds (zero to disable)
+  -t, --temp-dir string   temporary directory prefix (default "/dev/shm/") -V, --version           report the program version and exit -w, --warn int          warn if the editor exits after less than a number seconds (zero to disable)
 ```